Anti-Inflammatory Diet Plan →

 • Tweet

-Categories: Dairy-Free, Gluten-Free, Grain-Free, Has Video, Instant Pot, Low-Carb, Nut-Free, Sides and Salads, Vegetarian Tags: aioli, appetizer, artichokes, cooking artichokes, gluten free, how to cook artichoke, instant pot, instant pot artichokes, instant pot recipe, side dish, snack, steamed artichokes, vegetables
+Categories: Dairy-Free, Gluten-Free, Grain-Free, Has Video, Instant Pot, Low-Carb, Nut-Free, Salads & Bowls, Vegetarian Tags: aioli, appetizer, artichokes, cooking artichokes, gluten free, how to cook artichoke, instant pot, instant pot artichokes, instant pot recipe, side dish, snack, steamed artichokes, vegetables

 More recipes you’ll love!